maxnd/mxMarkEdit/README.md

 - the name and the color of the font of the text;
 - the name and the color of the font for code;
-- the color of the links (just the name, the linked file has the code font color);
+- the color of the links;
 - the color of the footnotes;
 - the color of the todo items;
 - the color of the first level titles;